Fitness for Duty

 - The University will make the final determination of an employee’s fitness for duty status.

-- An employee referred for a fitness for duty evaluation will be relieved of duties pending completion of the evaluation.
+- An employee referred for a fitness for duty evaluation will be relieved of duties pending completion of the fitness for duty evaluation.

 - When an employee is found to be unfit for duty, his/her employment status will be determined on a case-by-case basis, in accordance with University policy and practice.